vuralevren/altogic-auth-next12/README.md

 * profile.js

 ### Index Page
-In this page, we will show Login, Login With Magic Link and Register buttons.
+On this page, we will show the Login, Login With Magic Link, and Register buttons.

-Replacing pages/index.js with the following code:
+Replacing `pages/index.js` with the following code:
 ```javascript
 // /pages/index.js
 import Link from "next/link";